dsseara/dsseara.github.io/_pages/philosophy.md

 - I will discuss policies on work hours, medical leave, vacation, or any other planned absence with my program and advisor.
 - I will discuss policies on authorship of papers and attendance of conferences with my advisor.
 - I will attend and actively participate in group meetings, seminars, and journal clubs.
+- I will respond to questions within 72 hours (via email, phone, or in person, if only to let them know that I have received the message).

 #### Of graduate students
 - I will work with my advisor to develop a research project.